Does life insurance cover COVID?

 - Eliminating underwriting credits

-Slowly we are just now starting to see improvements in underwriting health issues like COVID as we head into 2021.
+Slowly we are just now starting to see improvements in underwriting high-risk conditions like COVID as we head into the new year.

 We show you exactly what to expect from life insurance underwriting before you apply.